oktadev/okta-blog/_source/_posts/2023-03-22-stepup-okta.md

 **Scenario**

-* Application using **OIDC** for authentication- It can be a web, single page application (SPA) or native mobile application.
+* An application is using **OIDC** for authentication- It can be a web application, single page application (SPA) or native mobile application.

-* Every time the user accesses sensitive area of an application, she needs to be prompted for re-authentication.
+* Every time the user accesses a sensitive area of an application, she needs to be prompted for re-authentication.

 **Solution**